Beautiful Tahiti Holidays

 Romantic holidays in French Polynesia are hard to beat.
 For many, a honeymoon in Tahiti is a life-long dream with couples visiting to marvel at Bora Bora's beauty and stay in an over-water bungalow.

 Watersports are excellent at all the main destinations with snorkelling tours, kayaking and jet ski adventures readily available.
 Head to Tuamotu for scuba diving or Tahiti Island for world class surfing.

 Despite being tagged as expensive, families can enjoy good value French Polynesian holidays on Moorea or Bora where resorts are extremely child friendly and the lagoons a great playground!

-If you're searching for the ideal place to stay at the right price, we have created a comprehensive Tahiti Hotels Directory highlighting our specials which have been hand created by our own travel specialists.
-The directory features both the popular large beach resort and hotels sold by most travel agents, as well as highlighting the smaller, lesser-known properties which include luxury villas, boutique self-catering bungalows and affordable holiday homes for families or couples looking to do their own thing.
+If you're searching for the ideal place to stay at the right price, we have visited in person over 100 resorts in Tahiti and stayed overnight in many of these.
+Our recommendations are found throughout our travel guides but can be found all in one place in our handy Tahiti Hotels Guide featuring both the popular large beach resort and hotels sold by most travel agents, as well as highlighting the smaller, lesser-known properties which include boutique villas and locally owned self-catering bungalows ideal for families or couples looking to do their own thing.